professor-farnsworth-git/TryHackMe-Walkthroughs/README.md

 # TryHackMe Walkthroughs

 A repository for TryHackMe Walkthroughs.
-Each box will be accompanied by three articles to outline:
+Each box will be accompanied by three articles:
   - Attack Walkthrough
   - Hardening Walkthrough
   - Pentest Report